FLOWERY BRANCH -- The top offseason priority for the Falcons has been to figure out how to generate a ferocious pass rush.

 The Falcons had 19 sacks, 70 quarterback hurries and 75 quarterback hits on 561 pass plays.
 That's an anemic pass-rush ratio of 3.42 percent.
 Their sack ratio of 3.39 percent was last in the league.

 The Falcons are hoping that better coverage on tight ends and running backs while give the pass rush more time to close in on quarterbacks.

-Linebacker/defensive end Vic Beasley had four sacks, 22 hurries and five quarterback hits as a rookie.
+Vic Beasley, who had four sacks, 22 hurries and five quarterback hits as a rookie, will move to strongside linebacker in the base defense.
 He was a factor on 31 plays.
 Defensive line coach Bryan Cox said they have to find a way to turn some of those 22 hurries and five hits into sacks.

-The Falcons are also counting on improvement from defensive end Adrian Clayborn, who lead the team with 15 quarterback hits.
-The Falcons also added Derrick Shelby in free agency and he showed some pass-rush promise playing behind Cameron Wake in Miami.
+The Falcons are also counting on improvement from defensive end Adrian Clayborn, who led the team with 15 quarterback hits.
+The Falcons also added Derrick Shelby in free agency.

 PROJECT PASS RUSH